Louvre Palace : from castle to museum

 The Grand Louvre

 In 1981, François Mitterrand was elected President of the French Republic.
-Renovation and redevelopment of the Louvre Museum were entrusted to the architect Ieoh Ming Pei.
+Redevelopment and renovation of the Louvre Palace were entrusted to the architect Ieoh Ming Pei.
 These works led, amongst other things, to the construction of the pyramids, as well as the extension of the main entrance with Carrousel du Louvre.
 The largest museum in the world opened to new audiences.
 The most extensive work on the Louvre involved the redevelopment of the Cour Visconti to create the Department of Islamic Arts.

 - Family visits to the Louvre: trails…